 Multiple Award Boxes:

 Students may apply for more than one award by checking multiple boxes on the application form.
 No duplication of other documentation is required.
-The committee will first select the Science Po and EHESS fellowship recipients, followed by the François Furet Travel Grant recipients.
+The committee will first select the Science Po and EHESS fellowship recipients, then the Summer Research Fellowship recipient, then the François Furet Travel Grant recipients.
 In this way, those applying for more than one award will not jeopardize their status vis-à-vis a larger award by requesting to be considered for a smaller award.
-The committee will not offer two different awards to a single applicant in a given year.
+The committee will not offer two different awards to a single applicant in a given grant cycle.

 Sciences Po and EHESS exchange fellows are expected to be based in Paris during their fellowship tenure, and to participate in the intellectual life of the host institution.
 François Furet Travel Grant recipients must either conduct their research or pursue intensive language-study in France or in one of France's overseas departments or territories.